rapid7/metasploit-framework/documentation/modules/auxiliary/admin/kerberos/forge_ticket.md

 # Kerberos Ticket Forging (Golden/Silver tickets)

-The `forge_kerberos_ticket` module allows the forging of a golden or silver ticket.
+The `forge_ticket` module allows the forging of a golden or silver ticket.

 ## Vulnerable Application